-“I’m not sure I like it,” my wife told me when we cracked open the most gaudily impressive sample of cognac that I had on hand, Frapin’s Extra Grande Champagne “Premier Cru” Cognac.
-“It makes me make ‘a face’,” she quipped, scrunching up her nose.
+In some ways, you gotta love the gaudily impressive sample of cognac that I had on hand, Frapin’s Extra Grande Champagne “Premier Cru” Cognac.
+A female acquaintance told me, upon tasting it, that “it makes me make ‘a face’,” scrunching up her nose.
 “That’s okay,” I answered, “don’t feel bad, it doesn’t give a damn what you think about it…”

 Clearly, Frapin is into presentation.
 The Extra comes in a sort of faux leather two-piece carrying box with a portico that resembles the so-bad-its-beautiful gold-rimmed shape of the bottle itself.
 Which, incidentally, is fun to play with if you’re a five year old.

 The combination of flamboyant packaging and exorbitant price tag ($500 per bottle, which seems high until you consider that Frapin also offers a “Premier Grand Cru” Grand Champagne cognac that clocks in at over $5000) got my hackles up a bit, and reminded me of why, when it comes to distilled wine-type products, I more often turn to what I’ve found to be (albeit in limited experience) slightly better value for money: namely, Cognac’s red-headed stepchild neighbor, Armagnac.

 What I learned from this sample, however, is that it’s not safe to bet against Frapin, even if the cognac market overall is getting almost relentlessly pounded.